Core Knowledge Sequence

 Knowledge builds on knowledge.
 Children learn new knowledge by building on what they already know.
 Only a school that clearly defines the knowledge and skill required to participate in each successive grade can be excellent and fair for all students.
 For this reason, the Core Knowledge Sequence provides a clear outline of content to be learned grade by grade.
-The sequential building of knowledge not only helps ensure that children enter each new grade ready to learn, but also helps prevent the many repetitions and gaps that characterize much current schooling (repeated units, for example, on pioneer days or rain forest but little or no attention to the Bill of Rights, or to adding fractions with unlike denominators.)
+The sequential building of knowledge not only helps ensure that children enter each new grade ready to learn but also helps prevent the many repetitions and gaps that characterize much current schooling.

 A typical state or district curriculum says, “Students will demonstrate knowledge of people, events, ideas and movements that contributed to the development of the United States.”
 But, which people and events?
 What ideas and movements?
 In contrast, the Core Knowledge Sequence is distinguished by its specificity.
 By clearly specifying important knowledge in language arts, history and geography, math, science, and the fine arts, the Core Knowledge Sequence presents a practical answer to the questions, “What do our children need to know?”

 Literacy depends on shared knowledge.
-To be literate mean, in part, to be familiar with a broad range of knowledge taken for granted by speaker and writers.
-For example, when sportscasters refer to an upset victory as “David knocking off Goliath,” or when reporters refer to a “threatened presidential veto, they are assuming that their audience shares certain knowledge.
+To be literate means, in part, to be familiar with a broad range of knowledge taken for granted by speakers and writers.
+For example, when sportscasters refer to an upset victory as “David knocking off Goliath,” or when reporters refer to a “threatened presidential veto”, they are assuming that their audience shares certain knowledge.
 One goal of the Core Knowledge Foundation is to provide all children, regardless of background, with the shared knowledge they need to be included in our national literate culture.